-So, since I play in all the expert leagues with my college dorm mate and good friend Glenn Colton, I always have a wingman.
-When playing as a team, it is a lot easier for you to not lose focus on the plan.
-Many times when drafting alone, I have grabbed a WR in one of the first two rounds and wondered why I spent the season making waiver pickups of Michael James and Bobby Rainey.
-After we drafted together 12 years ago, we wrote down our system for playing fantasy football following doing the same for the fantasy baseball system that won us our first LABR title in 2002.
-We figured this system would win titles in football.
-Not at first.
-We have been tightening the system for more than a decade and in 2007, it finally came together as in the last seven seasons of the FSTA Expert’s League, we have won it four times and been to the title game six times.
+When playing with a co-owner, it is a lot easier to focus on the plan.
+Many times when drafting alone, I have grabbed a WR in the first round and wondered why I spent the season making waiver pickups of Theo Riddick types.
+We had figured out a good Rotisserie baseball system.
+Why not fantasy football too?
+Well, not so easy.
+We have been tightening the system for more than a decade.
+In 2007, it finally came together as in the last nine seasons of the FSTA Expert’s League, we have won it four times and been to the title game seven of nine years.
+We have never missed the playoffs.

 Manage your draft preparation and your team all season.